aoanla/aoanla.github.io/posts/2019/11/rdncexec-2019/index.rst

 And also I want to give “my region” a strong voice, make it more visible.
 Show how wonderful people make roller derby here and how awesome it comes out despite all obstacles.
 And maybe also find a way to make it a little bit easier for them.

-My dream long term plan is to see one day roller derby world cup at the national stadium in Warsaw :)
+My dream long term plan is to see one day, a Roller Derby World Cup at the national stadium in Warsaw :)

 North America Regional Rep: Jumpy McGee
 ---------------------------------------------